hmdsa/hmdsa/docs/pages/tools.md

 Storage Tools:
 * (NCSA suite of tools that do data management here - doc from Mike?)

-Analysis Tools:
-* A (on the particular pages, put an example of the analysis and what you get back.
-Can x-ref with the analysis and/or insights page)
+Analysis Tools (on the particular pages, put an example of the analysis and what you get back.
+Can x-ref with the analysis and/or insights page):
-* LogDiver -- identifies probabilistic relationships between log events
-* Baler -- identifies and tags uniuqe patterns of "tokens" associated with log messages, discovers spatio-temporal correlative relationships between tagged events
-* LDMS -- provides capability for performing a variety of analytics on data along the transport path
 * Machine Learning (ML) based tools -- the HMDSA team has collaborative partnerships to develop ML based tools to perform a variety of runtime analyses.
 These include:
   * a team at Boston University (BU) working on developing ML based methods for runtime identification and diagnosis of a variety of performance degrading anomalies [cite papers here] using a variety of system monitoring data
   * The Blue Waters Project has an ongoing effort to architect and study ML models that process a system’s monitoring and usage data to create a mixture of descriptive, predictive, and prescriptive analysis to assist systems managers and performance experts with near real time monitoring and diagnostics.
+* LogDiver -- identifies probabilistic relationships between log events
+* Baler -- identifies and tags uniuqe patterns of "tokens" associated with log messages, discovers spatio-temporal correlative relationships between tagged events
+* LDMS -- provides capability for performing a variety of analytics on data along the transport path

-Feedback and Visualization Tools:
-* C (Any additional references to dashboards, torus viewers, mike's graphs etc)
+Feedback and Visualization Tools (Any additional references to dashboards, torus viewers, mike's graphs etc):
 * Integrated System Console (ISC) provides a variety of dashboards and subsystem specific notifications
 * LDMS -- provides APIs and mechanisms for low latency feedback of information to system and application processes
 * Baler -- enables user exploration, and user tagging, of events and event-to-event relationships via both GUI and CLI interfaces, will soon be configurable to send alerts on "Conditions Of Interest" (COI) to subscribers